-Finding No. 2016-001 Noncompliance with the Fiscal Control and Internal Auditing Act
+A. Finding - Noncompliance with the Fiscal Control and Internal Auditing Act

-The State Employees' Retirement System (System) was not in compliance with the Fiscal Control and Internal Auditing Act (the Act).

-The Act (30 ILCS 10/2003) requires the chief executive officer to ensure that internal audits of all major systems of internal control are conducted at least once every two years.
+In the prior year, the State Employees' Retirement System (System) was not in compliance with the Fiscal Control and Internal Auditing Act (the Act).
+The act (30 ILCS 10/2003) required the chief executive officer to ensure that internal audits of all major systems of internal control are conducted at least once every two years.
 The System was unable to complete internal audits of all major systems of internal control at least every two years as required by the Act.